Asperato/userdocs/docs/authorisations.md

 If you require existing authorisations from your PSP to be populated in Salesforce, then please contact support@asperato.com with details of your requirements.

-## Notes for users upgrading to 2.16 package
+## Notes for existing users upgrading to 2.16 package

 If you upgrading to package 2.16 then \ask your admin to update the authorisation page layout to include
 + "View Mandate" quick action button